healthykitchen101/healthykitchen101.com/kettles/reviews/best/electric-kettles.md

 Things to Consider When Buying
 ------------------------------

-Over the course of us testing different electric kettles, we’ve identified a number of [key desirable qualities](https://healthykitchen101.com/kettles/tips/electric-kettle-buying-guide/) regarding their performance, design, usability, and lastly, price.
+Over the course of us testing different electric kettles, we’ve identified a number of key desirable qualities regarding their performance, design, usability, and lastly, price.

-1. Aim for 1800 W or above.
+1. Aim for 1500 W or above.
 2. Stainless is best.
 3. Ideal volume is 1.7 L.
 4. Temperature control and presets.